radcamp/radcamp.github.io/LatinAmerica2026/exercises/ipyrad-CLI-FullTutorial.md

 Interactive assembly and analysis of RAD-seq data
 -------------------------------------------------------------
-Step 3 (denovo): Construct denovo locus reference library [####################] 100% | Clustering within samples - total jobs: 10
+Step 3 (denovo): Construct denovo locus reference library [####################] 100% | Clustering within samples - total jobs: 6
 [####################] 100% | Across-sample clustering
 [####################] 100% | Splitting global clusters - total jobs: 1000
 [####################] 100% | Aligning loci - total jobs: 1000
 ```

-**TODO**: Explain each of the steps a bit better (poached from the docs)
 In-depth operations of step 3:
 * Clustering within samples - Find reads matching by sequence similarity threshold,
 includes a dereplication step to collapse all identical sequences (for efficiency).
-Reads are first clustered within samples at a high threshold (--similarity-within) to dereplicate and group reads representing alleles at the same locus into a consensus sequence.
+Reads are first clustered within samples at a high threshold (--similarity-within)
+to dereplicate and group reads representing alleles at the same locus into a
+consensus sequence.
-* Clustering across samples -
+* Clustering across samples - The consensus sequences are then clustered across
-The consensus sequences are then clustered across samples at a lower thresholds (--similarity-across) to group homologous loci, putatively including orthologs and paralogs.
+samples at a lower thresholds (--similarity-across) to group homologous loci,
+putatively including orthologs and paralogs.
-* Splitting clusters -
-Using a similarity graph among samples, we then apply a graph-splitting algorithm to construct
+* Splitting clusters - Using a similarity graph among samples, we then apply a
+graph-splitting algorithm to identify and remediate merged paralogs.
-* Aligning clusters - Align all clusters
+* Aligning clusters - Perform a multiple-sequence align within each cluster (locus)
-**TODO**: Explain each of the steps a bit.

 Again we can examine the results.
 The stats output tells you the parameters that
 were used for this step, how many loci were found and locus coverage stats.
 Use